TomaszSuchan/hyRAD/wetlab.md

 ### 5.1 AMPure purification

-It is possible to use commercial AMPure or "homemade" substitute for significant savings.
-Preparation protocols for the substitute can be found online:
+It is possible to use "homemade" substitute of AMPure for significant savings.
+Preparation protocols can be found online:
 [Faircloth & Glenn 2011](http://openwetware.org/images/1/17/Serapure_bead_recipe.pdf), [Jolivet & Foley 2015](http://openwetware.org/images/f/f8/SPRI_buffers_v2_2.pdf).

 Other reagents and tools needed:

 - freshly prepared 70% ethanol,
-- Tris 10 mM or water for elution,
+- 10 mM Tris-HCl pH 8.5 or PCR-grad water for elution,
-- magnetic rack for PCR plates (or for 1.5 mL tubes if working on pooled samples).
+- magnetic rack for PCR plates (or for 1.5 ml tubes if working on pooled samples).

 The purification protocol: